Italy: Why and how to conquer the lifestyle market

 Sara Sozzani Maino is the Deputy Director at VOGUE Italia.
 She is also the head of VOGUE Talents, the talent initiative scouting emerging talents and designers of womenswear, menswear, accessories, and fashion photography.
 Sara Maino has been working at VOGUE Italia for over 20 years and is found in the Fashion Editors & Directors curated list.

-To get access to the Italian curated lists of these and +35 magazines, Influencers, Trade Publications, Editor-in-chiefs, Editors, Fashion Directors, Fashion advocates and more
+To get access to the Italian curated lists of these and +35 magazines, Influencers, Trade Publications, Editor-in-chiefs, Editors, Directors, and more

 SIGN UP TO OUR NEWSLETTER

 Get free knowledge on how to optimize your B2B marketing & new product releases.

 In every local home interior market, there are a select few whose attention and reach are more crucial for your brand's success than others.
 Our research team curates relevant press lists each week and saw an increased need for a list that selectively showcased these...

 It comes as no surprise that “Coronavirus” was the most googled word of the year.
 With daily and even hourly updates from every possible platform being the norm, every newspaper and media outlet offered information to keep us up to date.
 We too have not been an...

 Podcasts are not a new format in 2020.
 Nevertheless, it is a marketing element with many, and still untapped, possibilities.
 VOCAST has created a Podcast list for Fashion and Home/Interior, for each market to help our brands navigate in the podcasting sphere. ...